eagercheesecake/Rise-of-the-GOO-Notes/content/Characters/Players/Kaldrake Sootspot.md

 Kaldrake also checks on Belnades, who seems surprised that Gwyneth is the new Grand Vizier, saying they hadn't had one in fifteen years.
 Belnades agrees to stay in the group, to find out what has happened to cause this sudden change.
 On their way to Fort Bosco, the group is attacked by treants.
 Kaldrake is downed, but Belnades rushes to stabilize him.
 Belnades is downed as well, and stabilized by Jones.
 During the rest of the travel, Goro and Kaldrake work together to try and nail down a timeline on Gwyneth's movements.

 While sleeping, Kaldrake experiences a vision where he is floating in space.
-He finds a dome on the moon, containing [[Martin Sootspot]], chained to the moon's surface.
+He finds a dome on the moon, containing [[Characters/Characters/Martin Sootspot]], chained to the moon's surface.
 Kaldrake notices a hole where his heart should be, which fills with a brilliant red light, and Kaldrake wakes up in pain, noticing he doesn't have a heartbeat anymore.
 Kaldrake fills Belnades in on all of this, and about the djinn who revived him.
 When Belnades says this shouldn't be possible for a djinn, Kaldrake questions if Arklow lied to him.
 Kaldrake decides to enter Fort Bosco with just Jones, since the others aren't human and wouldn't be received well.
 Jones says they should respect Kaldrake's status as a Sootspot.
 ## [[Session 13 - The Party Kills Innocents]]
 Kaldrake and Jones approach Fort Bosco.
 Kaldrake tells the guard at the front gate that he's a Sootspot, and he lets them in.
 Another guard approaches them inside, saying [[The Serene Mother]] wants to see him.
 He also invites Kaldrake to join the upcoming tournament, but Kaldrake declines, saying he wants to get out of Fort Bosco as soon as possible.
 Inside the fort, Kaldrake meets The Serene Mother.